The ResQ Catheter System offers a unique solution for cHRONIC retention suffererS.

 There’s a Better Solution.

 The ResQ Catheter will help sufferers restore a sense of control while returning to an active life.
-The ResQ Catheter System is a patented system of apparatuses that provide a means of solving a user’s urinary incontinence and or urinary retention problems.
+The ResQ Catheter System is a patented system of apparatuses that provide a means of solving a user’s urinary retention problems or incontinence problems .

 We encourage you to learn more about Control Flo Medical and the ResQ Catheter System.